 The Espacio Escultorico is a sculpture garden, the majority of which is made up of huge, abstract pieces, and is set within the ecological reserve.

-The botanical garden makes up one section of the ecological reserve, and can be visited daily.
-Admission is free, and the garden is open from 7 am; many students and locals come here for a morning run.
-The Botanical Garden of the Institute of Biology of the UNAM is the second oldest... botanical garden in the country.
+The Botanical Garden is run by UNAM's Institute of Biology and makes up one section of the ecological reserve.
+This is the second oldest botanical garden in the country.
 In addition to maintaining collections of living plants, the garden conducts outreach and education as well as research and conservation of Mexican plant diversity.

 Universum Science Museum

-Also located within the grounds of the UNAM is a science museum with interactive exhibits that are fun and educational for the whole family.
-The museum's mission is to contribute to the formation of a scientific and technological culture, and to promote interest in science and technology in society in general.
-Some of the museum's permanent exhibits include a butterfly pavilion, a medicinal plants display and a planetarium.
+Also located within the grounds of the UNAM is a science museum with interactive exhibits that are fun and educational for people of all ages.
+The museum's mission is to contribute to the formation of a scientific and technological culture and to promote interest in science and technology in society in general.
+Some of the museum's permanent exhibits include a butterfly pavilion, a medicinal plants display, and a planetarium.
 There's one area of the museum that is dedicated to children aged from 1 to 6 years of age, although many of the museum's other exhibits will be interesting to them as well.
-See more ideas of what to do with children in Mexico City.
+For more ideas about what to do with children in Mexico City.

 Art Museums and More